KidsGen - The New Age Kids Site

 Did dinosaurs use camouflage?

-• Desert hunter Herrerasaurus may have had a sandy-coloured skin with irregular stripes to stop it standing out in the barren landscape.
+• Desert hunters like Herrerasaurus may have had sandy-coloured skin with irregular dark stripes to blend into the barren landscape.